"The Worm and the

 all.
 Every conceivable failure was considered, with not a single worm

-amongst them that exhibited the slightest confidence in the success,
+amongst exhibiting the slightest confidence in the success,

 whatever that might be, of Willie Worm's heroic exploit.